udayallu/Machine-Learning-theory/README.md

 Y =f(X)+ε.
 - Here f is some fixed but unknown function of X1, . . . , Xp, and ε is a random error term, which is independent of X and has mean zero.
 In this formula- tion, f represents the systematic information that X provides about Y .

-### Why Estimate f?
+## Why Estimate f?
 -There are two main reasons that we may wish to estimate f: prediction and inference.
 We discuss each in turn.
-####Prediction
+### Prediction
 -In many situations, a set of inputs X are readily available, but the output Y cannot be easily obtained.
 In this setting, since the error term averages to zero, we can predict Y using ˆY = ^f(X)
 - where fˆ represents our estimate for f , and Yˆ represents the resulting pre- diction for Y .
 In this setting, **fˆ** is often treated as a black box, in the sense **ˆ** that one is not typically concerned with the exact form of f, provided that it yields accurate predictions for Y .
-### How Do We Estimate f?
+## How Do We Estimate f?
 we explore many linear and non-linear approaches for estimating f.
 However, these methods generally share certain charac- teristics.

 Our goal is to apply a statistical learning method to the training data training data in order to estimate the unknown function f.
-In other words, we want to find a function ^f such thatY ≈^f(X)for any observation(X,Y).Broadly speaking, most statistical learning methods for this task can be character- ized as either parametric or non-parametric.
+In other words, we want to find a function ^f such thatY ≈^f(X)for any observation(X,Y).Broadly speaking, most statistical learning methods for this task can be character- ized as either **parametric** or **non-parametric**.
 We now briefly discuss these two types of approaches.

-### Parametric Methods
+## Parametric Methods
 - Parametric methods involve a two-step model-based approach.
 1. First, we make an assumption about the functional form, or shape, of f.
 For example, one very simple assumption is that f is linear in X:f(X) = β0 +β1X1 +β2X2 +...+βpXp.